juliusrajala/react-features-exercise/README.md

 ## Returning the assignment

 We want to inspect your code, so please deliver the solution as specified by the person who delivers this assignment.

+## Extras

+### Regenerating components

+Every component has the ability to regenerate - in other words, if there is an error inside a component, there should be a way for the component to recover to a functioning state without breaking the whole app.
+You can see an example of this in the example app (the 'Break me' button breaks the component it lives in).
+For convenience, we appreciate a creative way to trigger errors in components to demonstrate this behaviour.

+#### Bonus game related points

+Smaller bonus - store the game history and display which side is winning in the long run.
+This is implemented in the example solution

+Bigger bonus - make the games rewindable.
+This is no implemented in the example solution.

 ## Questions?